Beauty | How can you avoid toxic makeup?

 There are a few main reasons to keep your list of go-to products small.
 The first is that you’ll waste less.
 As we just learned about the shelf life of makeup, using a product entirely before buying a new one is a great way to reduce waste.
 Additionally, the fewer products you have the easier it is to pay attention to the ingredients and learn how it really works for you.

 Take some time to evaluate your beauty routine and determine which products you need to have in your lineup.
 This will also help you save time by having fewer choices when you’re getting ready.
 If you absolutely need to have multiple shades of the same product, then try to stick with the same brand so that you know its ingredients and how your skin reacts to it.
 A minimalist beauty routine is a great option for those looking to reduce their cosmetics budget and limit the number of toxins exposed.

 When buying new makeup and beauty products it’s tempting to throw anything and everything into your cart.
 Before you do this, consider taking a couple of extra minutes to analyze the ingredients within these products to see if they’re safe for your immediate and long-term health.

 While looking for the ingredients listed above is a great place to start, it can also be overwhelming to do on your own.
 Luckily, there are clean and natural beauty apps out there that can help you decode and analyze the ingredients list.
 Using an app is a convenient way to learn more about a cosmetic product before purchasing it.
 Feel empowered to make the best decisions for you and your health.

 7. know the signs

-Thanks for reading how to avoid toxic makeup (and where to get toxic free makeup)!
+Thanks for reading how to 7 ways to avoid toxic makeup (and where to get toxic free makeup)!

 what kind of makeup do you buy and do you like buying anything thats toxic? i bet not! and if you do well hopefully this post will help you change that!